RESPONSIBLE FOR WEBSITE ADMINISTRATION AND DATA MANAGEMENT:

 Danish Crown does not disclose your personal data to any third party without your express consent.
 However, Danish Crown may pass your personal data on to companies in the Danish Crown group in so far as this is necessary for us to manage our relations with you.
 We do not transfer data outside of the EU.

 A cookie is a small piece of data which can help to improve session management for visitors to a website.
 For example, a cookie can be used to remember pages which you have visited before.
-Danish Crown has chosen to remove cookies from their foodservice website, in order to be compliant with the GDPR changes that have taken place.
+We have chosen to remove cookies from our foodservice website, in order to be compliant with the GDPR changes that have taken place.
 Therefore, this data is not being collected or stored on or by our website, nor is it being shared with others.
 We apologise if this affects session management for website visitors.

 SUBJECT ACCESS REQUESTS